apognu/tuigreet/README.md

 ### From AUR

-On ArchLinux, `tuigreeter` is available on [AUR](https://aur.archlinux.org/packages/greetd-tuigreet) and is installable through your preferred AUR helper:
+On ArchLinux, `tuigreet` is available on [AUR](https://aur.archlinux.org/packages/greetd-tuigreet) and is installable through your preferred AUR helper:

 ```
 $ yay -S greetd-tuigreet